 As you might expect, there are overrides to these consent requirements for certain members of our team to handle things like fraud investigations or to deal with any cases where the account owner is unable to provide consent through the email consent system.

-The ability to override consent is very tightly controlled and only available to those staff members who have a demonstrated need to have it.
+In the Hover privacy system, the ability to override consent is very tightly controlled and only available to those staff members who have a demonstrated need to have it.
 Additionally, those actions require a specific reason to be provided by that staff member each and every time they use the function.

 All overrides are added to an audit log so we can monitor and ensure that the only time anyone from Hover is viewing your information or accessing your account is when you’ve allowed it or when an authorized and trusted employee has a very good reason to do it without asking you first.

 These new data protection measures have the potential to be most impacting to our ability to provide effective support.
 They add some complexity to support interactions as we’ll need to deal with collecting consent from you before we start to help you out.

 We’re gradually rolling out these changes over the next few weeks and we ask for your patience and assistance as we figure out what the specific impacts of the new Hover privacy protocols will be on our ability to provide our usual high level of customer support.

 We think that the data protection these measures provide are worth that extra effort for both for us and especially for you.
 Please help us out by being active participants in these new processes.

 Like many businesses, we use third-party services to help us provide a great experience to our customers.
 These include great companies and services like Braintree (payments), Zendesk (customer support portal and ticketing), Mailchimp (email marketing), Mandrill (transactional emails) and Tucows/OpenSRS/Enom (domain registrations and also our parent company).

 Some of the data we collect and also share with these companies is deemed “required” (like billing information) while other data is “optional” (like your phone number for us to send two-factor auth SMS messages).